dusk-network/docs-public/src/content/docs/getting-started/wallet/wallet-core.md

 ```
 And we should get 200 request for everything.

-The dusk-wallet-js and wallet-cli libraries are example of how to do these operations, refer to them until more fuller documentation is online.
+The wallet-cli library is an example of how to do these operations, refer to it until more fuller documentation is online.